In 2021, tuition for full-time students at Shorter College was $4,200 a year.

-Public colleges and universities receive funding from the state government.
+Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

 Explore other Arkansas colleges

-First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
+The cost of books often surprises first-year college students.
 The real cost of books depends on the courses you take and the materials required.
 To save money, many students choose to use books from the library or buy used textbooks and materials.

-Most schools also have fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.
+Most schools charge some yearly fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.

 What will the cost of attending Shorter College be?
 Here is a breakdown of tuition and expenses.

-2022 Total Tuition and Expenses | |
+2023 Total Tuition and Expenses

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

-Total Estimated Costs | |
+Total Estimated Costs

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.